hashbeep/hashbeep/README.md

 ### My Profile

 Hi!
-I'm Hertz, an aspiring software developer.
+I'm Luke, an aspiring software developer.

 Many of my projects hosted here are passion projects and are made out of a desire to see my ideas become a reality.